Oahu restaurants closed by city recount strict, confusing enforcement of emergency liquor order

 She said there was a lot of confusion regarding the situation.

-The city, when told about enforcement of the order, said it is improper for the liquor commission to comment on the merits of certain cases that are still being adjudicated.
+When asked to comment, Caldwell’s spokesman Alexander Zannes said it is improper for the liquor commission to comment on the merits of cases that are still being adjudicated.

+But Caldwell in a statement emphasized the clarity and fair enforcement of the order.

+“The Honolulu Liquor Commission has taken on a very difficult task, in an even more difficult time,” he said.
+“We’re all committed to working with these businesses to make sure they understand the rules that are in place, and that these rules are enforced in a fair and balanced manner.
+We’ll continue to meet with business owners and address their concerns as we work to stop the spread of COVID-19.”

-The DOH was not immediately available to say how many citations the liquor commission has handed out so far, although the liquor commission shut down 10 other establishments for 24 hours on Aug.
-8.
+On Aug.
+8 the liquor commission shut down 10 other establishments for 24 hours.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.